 In high toxicity levels, the signs could include; lethargy, pale gums, increased heart rate, increased respiratory rate, weakness, and may be followed by death.

 If your dog ingests a medium to a high amount of chives, seek veterinarian advice immediately.

-However, the level of toxicity depends on the type of, and amount of; chocolate ingested, plus the size of the dog.
-This means that one or two chocolate drops may have no effect on one dog, but may greatly affect another.
+However, the level of toxicity depends on the type of and amount of; chocolate ingested, plus the dog’s size.

-If your dog does ingest human grade chocolate, contact a veterinarian as soon as possible.
+If your dog does ingest human-grade chocolate, it may be wise to contact a veterinarian for advice.